filipenasc/filipenasc/README.md

 ### Hi there 👋

-I'm Filipe, a brazilian Software Engineer :brazil: and gratuaded in Internet Systems.
+I'm Filipe, a brazilian Software Engineer :brazil: and graduated in Internet Systems.
 I'm currently working on the Ecosystem Team, at the leading ["martech" company](https://martechtoday.com/library/what-is-martech) in Brazil.

 ### :books: Recent studies